1978–79 Football League: Second Division

-Crystal Palace continued to excel under the management of Terry Venables as their exciting young team finished top of a hotly contested Second Division promotion race, a point ahead of Brighton (in the First Division for the first time) and Stoke City.
+Crystal Palace continued to excel under the management of Terry Venables as their team finished top of a hotly contested Second Division promotion race, a point ahead of Brighton (in the First Division for the first time) and Stoke City.
 Sunderland missed out on promotion by a single point.

 Newcastle United and Leicester City surprisingly failed to feature in the Second Division promotion race.

 Blackburn Rovers, Millwall and Sheffield United went down to the Third Division.